The e-Commerce Directive

 Examples of services covered by the Directive include:

-The Commission works with consumers, public authorities, NGOs, SMEs and other interested stakeholders to shape the digital single market.
+The Commission works with consumers, public authorities, non-governmental organisations (NGOs), small and medium enterprises (SMEs) and other interested stakeholders to shape the digital single market.

 The Commission launched two Public Consultations on 24 September 2015 as part of the review of the e-Commerce Directive: